If You Want to Sell for Top Dollar:

 (Data from the National Association of REALTORS and HomeLight)

 A skilled stager’s artistry can captivate and attract the best potential buyers on a visual, visceral, and emotional level.
-While hiring a talented designer and stager to transform your vacant property might seem expensive—after all, why not just buy a couch yourself?—real-life staging is a crucial step in achieving a successful sale.
-Beyond that couch, a stager brings together the perfect combination of furniture, rugs, bedding, art, and accessories that will harmonize and amplify our preparation efforts to date.
+While hiring a talented designer and stager to transform your vacant property might seem expensive—after all, couldn’t you just buy a couch yourself?—the reality is that expert staging is essential to achieving a successful sale.

-— Queen Elizabeth II
+— Queen Elizabeth, II

 And Raffi is a priceless element of our presentation.